st573york/MovieWorld/README.md

 registration.php
 	- Ability to register new user, it uses md5 hash for password
-	  - The password encryption/hashing could be improved by using a nonce (sent to the client as a challenge) and server's public private keypair but that would require more work :)

 ajax/process-movie.php
 	- Ability to add, like, hate and sort movies on server side